Class of 2026

 Medical School: Arizona College of Osteopathic Medicine

-Matched: Anesthesia at University of Missouri, Columbia
+Advanced Match: Anesthesia at University of Missouri, Columbia

 Hobbies: I love being able to sit down and read a good book, and more than anything spending time with my two kids.